josiassanchez1976/google-maps/README.md

 ## Configuration

 The Google API key is stored in `config.py` as `GOOGLE_API_KEY`.
 Update it with your own key if needed.

+## Real Category Extraction

+After performing a search, use the **Obtener categorías reales** button to fetch the category displayed on Google Maps for each result.
+This step runs Selenium in headless Chrome, so ensure Chrome/ChromeDriver are installed.